unfoldingWord-dev/translationStudio-Info/docs/dFootnotes.rst

 3)	Add footnote coding.
 Footnote coding identifies the text as a footnote and separates it from the surrounding text.
 To add footnote coding:

-    * Type the following text at the beginning of the footnote, separated from the urrounding text by spaces: \f + \ft
+    * Type the following text at the beginning of the footnote, separated from the surrounding text by spaces:

+            \\f + \\ft

-    * Type the following text at the end of the footnote, separated from the surrounding text by spaces: \f*
+    * Type the following text at the end of the footnote, separated from the surrounding text by spaces:

+            \\f*

     * If there is a quote within the footnote:

-      * Replace the beginning quotation mark with: \fqa and a space
+      * Replace the beginning quotation mark with:

+            \\fqa and a space

-      *	Replace the ending quotation mark with: a space and \fqb
+      *	Replace the ending quotation mark with:

+            a space and \\fqb

 4)	Translate the footnote text.